 While it makes sense to have as much as $15,000-25,000 saved to start your business (and this doesn’t even take into account what you’ll live on before you begin to generate significant income), here’s an interesting story about a man who started a medical staffing agency with just $2,500.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your temp agency is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your temp agency is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 Open a business bank account